chrisgioia64/federal-transit-system/RAILWAY.md

 # Railway Setup
 This file describes the ClickOps procedure for building an environment using the PaaS provider Railway.

+Video Notes:
+I want to describe how to deploy a three-tier (frontend, backend, and database) application on Railway using their User Interface.
+I find Railway much easier to use than AWS because Railway is built for solo developers while AWS is built for enterprises.
+If you had trouble getting setup with AWS, look at this tutorial on how to do it with Railway.
+This tutorial assumes the frontend and backends are already mostly finished, and the main hurdle is putting your application on the cloud.

+First, let me briefly describe the app so you can see what I am building. (bring up app from production url).
+The app shows public transit data about metropolitan areas around the United States.
+There is a map that shows markers of each of the metropolitan areas on the left here.
+When you select a city, a details pane showing information such as population and ridership is shown.
+For instance, let's look at San Francisco since I am from there.
+The population is about 3.2 million which ranks 13th in the nation.
+But look here; the trips per person is a whopping 33.6 which ranks 3rd in the nation.
+And as you can see, bus covers about 80% of the usage while rail covers 20%.
+The frontend calls APIs on a backend which call a database.

+Ok, let's get started.
+My goal is to make the application adhere to the 12 factor app principles, which serve as a good foundation for creating resilient, portable, and scalable SaaS applications.
+If you want to learn more about the 12 factor principles, click the [link](https://12factor.net/).
+Railway and other similar PaaS providers like Render and Heroku force you to adhere to these principles out of the box.

 ## Step 1 -- Frontend
 - Go to the project canvas for the [Federal Transit App](https://railway.com/project/62959ca3-c1bb-4753-aeb5-8ec83faa58ef?)
 - Create a new environment by clicking in the top-left of the screen.